Senior Fund Background and Purpose

 Cynthia Crim is the Grants Manager for the Norman J. Stupp Foundation (Commerce Bank Trustee).
 Cynthia has more than 14 years of management experience in the Nonprofit Sector.
 She has a passion for developing new programs, serving as a connector of people and organizations and technical advisor.
 City Resident of: Ward 6, The Gate District neighborhood

 Chauncey Walker Batchelor

-Chauncey “Skip” Batchelor worked for the American Red Cross from 1986 to 2013 as Midwest area director that supported the implementation of all disaster planning and readiness activities in 11 Midwest states.
+Chauncey “Skip” Batchelor worked for the American Red Cross from 1986 to 2013 as Midwest Area Director and supported the implementation of all disaster planning and readiness activities in 11 Midwest states.
 He has a bachelor’s of sociology and a master’s in divinity from The Met Theological Seminary in Washington D.C.
-Resident of: Ward 17, Central West End neighborhood
+City Resident of: Ward 17, Central West End neighborhood

 Mary Ann Nestel

-Sister Mary Ann holds both a bachelor’s and master’s degree in education.
+Sister Mary Ann holds a master’s degree in education.
 She entered The Sisters of St. Joseph in 1959 and worked in education and social services from 1961 until 2013.
-Resident of: Ward 16, Lindenwood Park Neighborhood.
+City Resident of: Ward 16, Lindenwood Park neighborhood

 Ann R. Bannes

 Ann Bannes is a retired Vice President of Operations for St. Andrews Resources for Seniors.
-She has a master’s degrees in gerontology from Webster University and a master’s degree in psychology from Lindenwood University.
-Resident of: Ward 26, Skinker DeBaliviere neighborhood
+She has a master’s degree in gerontology from Webster University and a master’s degree in psychology from Lindenwood University.
+City Resident of: Ward 26, Skinker DeBaliviere neighborhood